octovalents/octovalents/README.md

 Hi there!

-My name is Galih.
-I'm a third year Computer Science undergraduate student.
-I love developing new things about image recognition.
+My name is Benidictus Galih, a final year undergraduate student from Institut Teknologi Bandung.
+I love developing machine learning projects using Tensorflow.
+I explored my interest in Google Bangkit Academy and graduated with a professional certification, Tensorflow Developer.
+Visit my website to know more.

 # 💻Tech Stack